Kristiania Elektriske Sporvei: Network

 A map of the tram network in 1939.
 Dark blue lines were built by KES.

 KES operated a network consisting of a common line through the city center, three branches, a suburban line and three connections to KSS's network.
 The street tram network consisted of the Briskeby Line, the Skøyen Line and the Frogner Line.
 The Skøyen Line continued as the suburban Lilleaker Line.
-All of KES's lines remain in use.
+All of KES's lines remain in operation.
 The company's common section of track originated at Jernbanetorget, the square outside Oslo East Station.
 The line started in Strandgata and continued along Tollbugata to Akersgata.
 From there it cut across Stortingsgata and continued along Drammensveien.

 The Briskeby Line branches from the common section to Parkveien, where it took off onto Riddervolds gate and continued along Briskebyveien, Holtegata and Bogstadveien before reaching Majorstuen.
 The Skøyen Line runs along Drammensveien to Skøyen.
 From Skøyen the Lilleaker Line continued to Jar.
 The Lilleaker Line is a suburban light rail and runs in its own right-of-way along St. Edmunds vei, Bestumveien and Jonas Dahls vei.
 The Frogner Line branched from the Skøyen Line at the intersection of Drammensveien and Frognerveiien at Solli plass, just after the Skøyen Line and the Briskeby Line split.
 The Frogner Line runs along Frognerveien to Frogner plass, the original terminus.
 Since 1914 the line has continued along Kirkeveien to Majorstuen.

 The company operated one depot—Majorstuen Depot.
 It consisted of three buildings, the largest of which had room for 75 vehicles.
 It also featured the coal-fired thermal power station used to generate the electricity for the tramway.
 Majorstuen was the site of the company's administration, as well as the depot for Holmenkolbanen.
 Most of KES facilities have been demolished, but one hall remains and is used by the Oslo Tramway Museum.